powerhome/playbook/playbook/app/pb_kits/playbook/pb_dropdown/docs/_dropdown_subcomponent_structure.md

-The dropdown comes with the following subcomponents that can be used to achieve various levels of customization:
+The dropdown is built using all of the following subcomponents:

-`Dropdown.
-Trigger` / `dropdown/dropdown_trigger`
+`Dropdown.Trigger` is the UI component that users interact with to toggle the dropdown.
-`Dropdown.Container`/ `dropdown/dropdown_container`
+`Dropdown.Container` is the floating container that wraps the list of dropdown options.
-`Dropdown.Option` / `dropdown/dropdown_option`
+`Dropdown.Option` renders options that are passed to the container.

-See the code snippet below for a visual on how to use the kit with subcomponents.
-Each subcomponent allows for GlobalProps in addition to any subcomponent specfic props.
+Each of these subcomponents can be altered using global props and/or their respective props.
+See doc examples below for more information on each.